 - To what extent is it possible to obtain a temporary injunction or a final injunction against future infringement?
 Is an injunction effective against the infringer’s suppliers or customers?

-A temporary injunction may be requested at any stage of the proceeding and can be obtained if the plaintiff proves that the absence of injunctive relief will make the enforcement of the final judgment difficult or impossible.
+A temporary injunction may be requested at any stage of the proceedings and can be obtained if the plaintiff proves that the absence of injunctive relief will make the enforcement of the final judgment difficult or impossible.
 Temporary injunctions may also be sought against third parties, such as defendant’s suppliers or customers.

 At the same time, temporary injunctions may not include measures that would be considered a resolution of the case on the merits.
 They may not be the same as the final remedies sought.
 For this reason, temporary injunctions in patent infringement proceedings are rather uncommon.
-For example, prohibiting the sale or importation of products incorporating the patented invention cannot be obtained as a temporary injunction because the courts would treat these measures as a recognition of the fact of the infringement prior to hearing and deciding the case on the merits.
-However, the plaintiff may request measures such as freezing the infringer’s accounts and assets, and seizing the goods and property.
+For example, prohibiting the sale or importation of products incorporating the patented invention cannot be obtained as a temporary injunction because the courts would treat those measures as recognition of the fact of the infringement prior to hearing and deciding the case on the merits.
+However, the plaintiff may request measures such as freezing the infringer’s accounts and assets and seizing the goods and property.

 Final injunctions sought by the plaintiff are granted after hearing the case on the merits.
 They can include only those measures deemed by the court as due remedies against the committed infringement.
 Preventive claims against the infringer’s future actions that might create a threat of infringement are not accepted.

 Banning importation of infringing products